sellout/sellout.github.com/_posts/2020-02-26-RIO-response.md

 **NB**: This is a draft that I didn't intend to make public.
 But it is, so I'll leave it up (with some edits).
 Apologies for just barely touching on a number of the points I make.
 Please feel free to ask about them in the comments, and I'll try to expand upon them either here or in separate posts that I'll link from here.

+# tl;dr

+Avoid monad (transformer) stacks, see them as a hint to refactor, decomposing the operations.
+Tools like `MonadUnliftIO` can be useful when dealing with code you don't have control over and for keeping technical debt in check, but they should be seen as a stop-gap on the way toward more well-structured code, not a goal on their own.

 # pointwise

 ## What's happening in Stack?